sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Precisely prepared monochromatic icons and symbols
+Short desc    : Precisely prepared monochromatic icons and symbols
 URL          : http://glyphicons.com/
-Лицензия     : MIT
+License      : MIT
-Описание     : GLYPHICONS is a library of precisely prepared monochromatic icons and symbols,
+Descript     : GLYPHICONS is a library of precisely prepared monochromatic icons and symbols,
              : created with an emphasis on simplicity and easy orientation.
 ```